sean-lamont/bait/_docs/examples.md

 title: "Examples"
 ---

-[//]: # (add more detail, e.g. TacticZero with GNN, End-to-End with different search etc.)

 # Premise Selection
-To run a premise selection experiment, from the root directory of the project simply run:
+To run a premise selection experiment, from the root directory of the project run:

 `python3 -m experiments.supervised_runner --config-name=premise_selection/{dataset}/{model}`

-where {dataset} is the desired dataset, and {model} is the desired model.
+where `{dataset}` is the desired dataset, and `{model}` is the desired model.
-To change model hyperparameters, modify the appropriate {dataset}/{model} config file.
+To change model hyperparameters, modify the appropriate `{dataset}/{model}` config file.

 # HOList

 ## Supervised
-To run the HOList training experiment, from the root directory of the project simply run:
+To run the HOList training experiment, from the root directory of the project run:

 `python3 -m experiments.supervised_runner --config-name=holist_supervised/{model}`